 7. Talk about someone who has inspired you.
 Give examples of how they've helped you to grow into the person you've become.

 8. Pick a song that has meaning to you and use the words in it to express how you feel about graduating.
-Could be funny, for example, Alice Cooper's song 'School's Out' or it could be inspirational like R. Kelly's 'I Believe I Can Fly.'
+Could be funny, for example, Pharrell Williams' song 'Happy' or it could be something uplifting like Justin Timberlake's 'Can’t Stop The Feeling'.

 9. Choose someone in your class that has done something phenomenal and make it a point to praise them and thank them for showing everyone that obstacles can be overcome if you just put your mind to it.

 10. Pick a teacher or faculty member that everyone looks up to and point out how they've helped you and your fellow students to excel.